Disclaimer: Anything you recognise isn't mine.

 "Stunning spells don't work properly against werewolves," Snape murmured.
 "Try not to hurt it.
 It may be a student."

-"Okay," Hermione breathed.
+"Okay," Hermione breathed back.
 Duelling without the intention of hurting was a foreign concept to her – she had never had to do it before.
-Thinking quickly, she racked her brains for spells that would repel the beast without causing it pain.
+Thinking quickly, she racked her brains for some spells that would repel the beast without causing it pain.
 Snape had already engaged the werewolf.
 He was whirling his wand through the air seamlessly, and it seemed as though it wasn't having any effect.
 However, when the werewolf next lunged at the pair, it seemed to crash into something in mid-air.
 Hermione realised quickly that Snape was making the air around the werewolf inflexible, to prevent it from causing them any further harm.
 The beast turned, running out of the open doors of the Entrance Hall.

 Cursing, Snape removed the spell, and rushed forward towards the doors.
 Without realising it, he had fallen into the werewolf's trap, and it bolted back through the doors, springing off of its back legs and bowling Snape over.
 As it had done with Hermione, it was snarling and baring its teeth at Snape, trying to bite him, whilst Snape pushed it back with his hands.
 Hermione realised that it was too dangerous for her to use her wand, lest she hit Snape, so she sprinted over and kicked the wolf with as much strength as she could muster.
-Since it was intent on biting Snape, it never saw the kick coming, and so it absorbed the full force of it on its side.
+Since it was intent on biting Snape, it never saw the kick coming, and so it absorbed the full force of it on its flank.
 The pain distracted it enough for Snape to push it off of him and scramble back to his feet, picking his wand up as he went.
 Snape motioned for Hermione to back off, and they both did, not taking their eyes off of the werewolf.
 Once again, it had regained its footing with remarkable speed, and had its eyes narrowed as it calculated its next move, panting loudly.

 An eerie hush settled over the scene, as both sides considered each other.
 The silence was punctuated only by the growling of the werewolf as both Hermione and Snape stared at it, poised to strike if it attacked again.
 So focused were the combatants, it was as though nothing else existed in the world.

 That is, until an assortment of spells rained down from above, taking the werewolf by surprise.
-All of them looked up.
+All of them looked up at the distraction.
 Professor McGonagall was leaning over the banister on the fourth floor, bombarding the werewolf with an endless stream of spells.
 Yelping, with its tail between its legs, the werewolf took advantage of Hermione and Snape's distraction, and fled out of the door, running across the grounds.
 Hermione and Snape looked down just in time to see its tail whip out of sight.
 Snape immediately set off after the werewolf.

 A split second later, Hermione followed.

 The werewolf had a huge lead on them.
-Snape was much faster than Hermione, his cloak trailing behind him as he ran flat out.
+Snape was much faster than her, his cloak trailing behind him as he ran flat out.
 Try as they might, they couldn't close the distance between them and the werewolf, and soon saw it flee into the Forbidden Forest.